Learn what causes poor dishwasher cleaning results and find out how to get dishes cleaned spotlessly in the dishwasher.

 Sometimes, the dishwasher power problem can be resolved with the flick of a light switch.

-You may be surprised to learn that many dishwashers have a light switch beside the garbage disposal light switch.
-The dishwasher light switch shuts off power to the dishwasher when the switch is in the “off” position.
+You may be surprised to learn that many dishwashers have a wall light switch beside the garbage disposal light switch.
+This dishwasher wall switch shuts off power to the dishwasher when the switch is in the “off” position.

 So, the first step in troubleshooting a dishwasher that won’t power up is to check that light switch.
 Turning on that switch may fix the problem right away and you can start the dishwasher.